Updated by FRANZISKA SPRITZLER, RD, CDCES

 It’s a bit more nuanced, however, than more dietary sugar = high blood sugar = diabetes.
 We need to talk about insulin.

-You see, when you eat a meal, your blood sugar rises, and the hormone, insulin, comes along to move that blood sugar out of your blood and safely into cells.
-Like a good blood-sugar boss, insulin keeps your blood vessels safe from the dangers of hyperglycemia and too high blood sugar levels.
+You see, when you eat a meal, your blood sugar rises, and your pancreas secretes the hormone insulin, which helps move that blood sugar out of your blood and safely into cells.
+Insulin acts like a good blood sugar boss, keeping your blood vessels safe from the dangers of hyperglycemia (elevated blood sugar levels).

 But when sugar consistently enters the body (think daily Big Gulps), the boss gets overworked.
 And when the boss gets overworked, it can’t do its job anymore.